BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-async-etlhelper-api-transfer.md

-ETLHelper provides the `iter_rows` function that returns a [generator](https://realpython.com/introduction-to-python-generators/) item that yields a new result from the database with each iteration.
+ETLHelper provides the `iter_rows` function that returns a [generator](https://realpython.com/introduction-to-python-generators/) item that yields a single result from the database with each iteration.
 Results are fetched from the database only as required instead of all being loaded into memory first.
 This makes it suitable for transferring large quantities of data.